 2.2.7

-Cobalamin (Vitamin B12)—Stable in neutral pH, acid and alkali, as well as heat, but sensitive to air, oxygen and light.
+Cobalamin (Vitamin B12)—Stable in neutral, acidic, and alkaline pH, stable as well to heat, but sensitive to air, oxygen and light.

 2.2.8

-Ascorbic Acid (Vitamin C)—Fairly stable in acid solution, but decomposes in light.
+Ascorbic Acid (Vitamin C)—Fairly stable in acid solution, but decomposes when exposed to light.
 The decomposition is accelerated by the presence of alkalis, oxygen, copper and iron.
 Unstable to heat.
 It is a particularly sensitive vitamin and is easily destroyed.

+2.3 Modern Processing Techniques 2.3.1 Include newer processing techniques such as high-pressure processing (HPP), pulsed electric field (PEF) processing, and ultraviolet (UV) light treatment.
+These methods can help preserve vitamins more effectively while maintaining food safety.
+2.3.2 Provide guidelines on optimal parameters for these techniques to minimize vitamin loss while ensuring microbial safety.

 4